Login

 Start labelling your cupboards and draws

 Early-stage dementia can be easily managed with a few kitchen adaptations.
 Colour coded labels on foods, drawers and utensils can act as a simple visual prompt.
 As the symptoms progress, it may not be safe for a person living with late-stage dementia to use the kitchen.
-Here, a carer can take on the duty of washing up, providing hot drinks, snacks and home cooked meals.
+Here, a Care Professional can take on the duty of washing up, providing hot drinks, snacks and home cooked meals.

 Easy Kitchen Updates